nikpiao-dev/my-projects/README.md

 - **`node_JS/`**
   Dedicated to backend development with Node.js.
 Includes exercises and projects covering modules, Express.js, file systems, and API development.

+- **`gen_ai/`**
+  Contains lessons and exercises from the generative AI course.
+Covers foundational concepts, prompt engineering, and practical applications.

 - **`others/`**
   Miscellaneous files and practice exercises that don't fit into the other categories.
 This might include experimental scripts, side projects, or learning notes.